dekubu/panamax/README.md

 ### Using accessories for database, cache, search services

-You can manage your accessory services via MRSK as well.
+You can manage your accessory services via PNMX as well.
 Accessories are long-lived services that your app depends on.
 They are not updated when you deploy.

 ```yaml
 accessories: